ID2026-dream/AI-Principles-and-Practice/topic-00-induction/unit-03-getting-started/web-03-pytorch/web.md

 PyTorch Documentation

-The reference from Week 7 onwards, for autograd, optimisers and the training loop.
+The reference from Week 7 onwards.